Kosmos 348

 Kosmos 348 (Космос 348 meaning Cosmos 348), also known as DS-U2-GK No.2, was a Soviet satellite which was launched in 1970 as part of the Dnepropetrovsk Sputnik programme.
 It was a 357 kg spacecraft, which was built by the Yuzhnoye Design Bureau, and was used to study the density of air in the upper atmosphere, and investigate aurorae.

 Launch

 A Kosmos-2I 63SM carrier rocket was used to launch Kosmos 348 into low Earth orbit.
 The launch took place from Site 133/1 at the Plesetsk Cosmodrome, with liftoff occurring at 04:59:57 UTC on 13 June 1970.
 Kosmos 348 was successfully inserted into orbit.
-Upon reaching orbit, the satellite was assigned its Kosmos designation, and received the International Designator 1970-044A.
+On reaching orbit, the satellite was assigned its Kosmos designation and received the International Designator 1970-044A.
 The North American Aerospace Defense Command assigned it the catalogue number 04413.

 Orbit

 Kosmos 348 was the second of two DS-U2-GK satellites to be launched.
-It was operated in an orbit with a perigee of 199 km, an apogee of 589 km, 71 degrees of inclination, and an orbital period of 92.4 minutes.
-It decayed from orbit within a few weeks of its launch, reentering the atmosphere on 25 July 1970.
+It was operated in an orbit with a perigee of 199 km, an apogee of 589 km, 71 degrees of inclination and an orbital period of 92.4 minutes.
+It decayed from orbit within a few weeks of its launch, re-entering the atmosphere on 25 July 1970.